 Typically, leasing is a good option if you:

-- Consistently drive an average number of miles per year (between 10,000 and 12,000).
+- Consistently drive an average number of miles per year, usually between 10,000 and 12,000.

 If leasing seems like the choice for you, also keep in mind the following:

 If buying is more your style, you’re in good company.
-“Ownership is in our nature,” says Dave Freeman, vice president of personal lines underwriting at ERIE.
-“Americans want to be able to say ‘I own it’ rather than ‘I’m borrowing it.’”
+Ownership is in our nature.
+Many people want to be able to say, “I own it!” rather than “I’m borrowing it.”